EVOLVED-5G/marketplace-blockchain-integration/README.md

 ## Intro

-This project makes use of the [Web3 Javascript Library](https://github.com/ChainSafe/web3.js), and a given project on [Infura](https://infura.io/).
+This project makes use of the [Web3 Javascript Library](https://github.com/ChainSafe/web3.js), and a given project on [Infura](https://infura.io/), which is a third-party service that allows interaction with the Ethereum network via the web3 library.

 ## Project setup